2025 Fair dates: August 7 - 10, 2025

 • An adult will also be assigned to aid the attendant when needed.

-• Groups must sign up for the time schedule in which they plan to participate.
+• Groups must sign up for the schedule in which they plan to participate.
 Small clubs can work together.

 • Each 4-H member participating in Still Life exhibits at the Pierce County Fair is encouraged to complete Exhibitorship.

-Pens/stalls/exhibit areas must be cleaned by 10 a.m. daily.
+Pens/stalls/exhibit areas must be cleaned by 10:00 a.m. daily.

-The Fair will provide rabbit, swine, and poultry bedding.
+The Fair will provide bedding for rabbits, swine, and poultry.
 The type and bedding material available for each department will depend on cost and availability and will be at the discretion of the Fair Board.
 For safety reasons, no hay storage is allowed in stall areas.
 Please open only the amount of hay, straw, or feed that will be used at one time in your barn or pen.
 Straw is not provided for use as decoration or to be used to separate animals or herds.
 Any left-over shavings, straw, or feed is the property of the Pierce County Fair and is not to be removed from the grounds.
 Open bags or bales may be taken home with permission from Fair Management.
 Contact the Fair office to purchase unused feed, straw, or bedding.

 Veterinary care costs of any animal at the Pierce County Fair are the responsibility of the Exhibitor.
-The Pierce County Fair does not provide veterinary services.
+The Pierce County Fair does not provide Veterinary services.

 Exhibitors will not stay overnight in the exhibit barns.
 The Fair Board and Superintendents will provide adequate watch for the animals overnight.
 Please remove all valuables from exhibit areas.